matt-fonto/concepts/system_design.md

     - Pause work, discard it, return to it, etc
   - commit phase: `commitWork()` is called
     - Sync and it can't be interrupted

+## 2. Reconciliation process

+- React's process of updating UI by diffing the new, updated element tree against the previous one

+1. Render (diff) phase

+   - Builds work units: React creates a Fiber tree representign the new elements
+     - Links them via `child`/`sibling` pointers
+   - Compare nodes:
+     - Type change: tear down old subtree and mount new
+     - Same type with key: reuse the DOM node, update props
+     - List with keys: match by key to reorder, insert, or delete only what changed
+   - Prioritize work: Pause and resume diffing based on priority

+2. Commit Phase
+   - Apply mutations: React walks the completed fiber tree and:
+     - inserts, updates, or removes real DOM nodes
+     - Run lifecycle effects `useLayoutEffect` synchronously after DOM updates
+     - Runs passive effects `useEffect` asynchrounously after paint

+### The importance of `unique key` in mapped elements

+- Allows React to match elements between renders to apply minimal updates
+- Using stable, unique keys ensures consistency
+- If indexes are used, list changes order, removed/added items, can confuse React
+  - Can also cause unnecessary re-renders
+- Unique ids also help in performatic diffing